shawn-y-sun/Credit_Risk_Model_LoanDefaults/README.md

 # Credit Risk Modeling for Loan Defaults

 ## Project Overview
-This project aims to measure the credit risk of a lending institution (i.e. a commerical bank) by calculating the expected loss of the outstanding loans.
+This project aims to measure the credit risk of a lending institution (i.e. a commercial bank) by calculating the expected loss of the outstanding loans.
 Credit risk is the likelihood that a borrower would not repay their loan to the lender.
 By measuring the risk effectively, a lender could minimize its credit losses while it reaches the fullest potential to maximize revenues on loan borrowing.
-It is also crucial for banks to abide by regulations that require them to conduct their business with sufficent capital adequacy, which, if in low, will risk the stability of the economic system.
+It is also crucial for banks to abide by regulations that require them to conduct their business with sufficient capital adequacy, which, if in low, will risk the stability of the economic system.

 The key metric of credit risk is Expected Loss (EL), calculated by multiplying the results across three models: PD (Probability of Default), LGD (Loss Given Default), and EAD (Exposure at Default).
 The project includes all three models to help reach the final goal of credit risk measurement.